 Holding onto receipts and communication records is a good idea in case legal issues emerge.
 If you have records of transactions and communications, then you are more likely to prove you’re right in court.
 Having evidence to support your claims is always a good idea.

-Keeping records is how you professionally manage your business.
-Storing them digitally is the most organized, up-to-date way to do it.
+Professionally manage your business by keeping good records.
+Storing records digitally is the most organized, up-to-date way to do it.

 After spending time finding tenants, screening tenants, and signing a rental agreement, you don’t want all of that effort to go to waste.
-Constantly repeating this process can be exhausting.
-The best way to preserve your time and money is to keep good tenants.
+Constantly repeating this process can be exhausting, sothe best way to preserve your time and money is to keep good tenants.

-If you have a tenant who pays rent on time and takes good care of your property, then you should ask him or her to renew about 90 days before your rental agreement expires.
-Renewals help you avoid a vacancy and help you save time by not having to search for new tenants.
+If you have a tenant who pays rent on time and takes good care of your property, then you should ask him or her to renew their rental agreement about 90 days before it expires.
+Renewals will help you avoid a vacancy and save you time by not having to search for new tenants.

 From managing your rental property business, finding and screening tenants, and collecting rent, every step along the way matters.
 We want you to manage a top-notch rental business without sacrificing unnecessary amounts of time, money, and stress.
-With the right advice and landlord tools, being a landlord doesn’t have to be hard.
+TransUnion SmartMove is an online tenant screening service that is designed for the busy, independent landlord.
+Credit, background, Income Insights, and eviction reports are delivered to your inbox in minutes, so you can fill your vacant rental property quick.
+With the right tips and landlord tools, being a landlord doesn’t have to be so hard.